-Intended outcome Success criteria Improve pupil progress and outcomes for all and especially for key cohorts.
-Attainment gap in core subjects to be reduced between our PP pupils (disadvantaged group) and our non-disadvantaged group (evidenced through internal tracking an external results).
-PP pupils to achieve GD and ARE, in line with national average, in reading, writing and maths.
-PP pupils in Early Years to achieve GLD, in line with national average.
+Intended outcome Success criteria Improve pupil progress and outcomes for all with greater focus for key cohorts.
+Attainment gap in core subjects to be reduced between our PP pupils (disadvantaged group) and our non-disadvantaged group (evidenced through internal tracking and external results).
+PP pupils to achieve GD and ARE, in line with national average, in reading, writing and maths at end of Key Stage 1 & 2 PP pupils in Early Years to achieve GLD, in line with national average.
 PP pupils % phonic pass rate to be in line with national average.
 Increased engagement evident through: development monitoring cycle; access to the curriculum and progress.
 Provide targeted support to pupils with speech, language and communication Pupils quickly identified for SLCN and assessed by a therapist. needs.
 Recommended strategies, interventions and support implemented then reviewed.
 Pupils will achieve the targets set by Speech & Language therapists.
 They will be better able to communicate with staff and peers and better equipped to access the curriculum.
 This will be reflected by improvements in attainment.
+School funded therapist to support directly with children as well as train and advise staff.
 Provide targeted support to pupils with All KS1 and 2 pupils will take part in a well-being survey.
-Social Emotional and Mental Health needs (including low resiliency and emotion based school anxiety) Boxall profiles completed for selected pupils and strategies, interventions and support implemented then reviewed.
+Social Emotional and Mental Health needs (including low resiliency and emotion based school anxiety) Boxall profiles completed for specific pupils, thereafter, strategies, interventions and support to be implemented then reviewed.
 Boxall profile scores for these children will improve.
 There will be a reduced incidence of behaviour issues.
 Pupil conversations will show an increase in confidence and resilience.
 Data will show an improvement as children are more emotionally ready to learn.
 To continue to reduce variation in school attendance.
-PP pupils will achieve, or exceed, attendance percentages in line with national averages.
+PP pupils will achieve, or exceed, attendance percentages closer to national averages.
 PA rate for PP will be in line, or lower than national averages.
-Increased parental engagement with school demonstrated.
+Increased parental engagement with school will be demonstrated.
 To increase parental capacity to support pupils with skills required for school readiness.
-Targeted parents provided with bespoke support (in-school or external agencies) to support the child at home.
+Targeted parents provided with bespoke support (in-school or external agencies) to support the child at home particularly in EYFS and Y1.
 All parents offered emotion coaching workshops.

 Maintain and increase active engagement with services that will support parents and help improve the home environment for disadvantaged pupils.
 Identify families that require support early and support them in accessing help from other areas and providers.
 Safeguarding concerns will be decreased.

-Cultivate opportunities for enhancing aspirations through enrichment and experience.
 All pupils have experienced a variety of enrichment activities across the school year, to cultivate aspirations.
 Foster high expectations and ambitions in our children and parents.
-Key Stage 2 pupils completed career events.
+Key Stage 2 pupils to complete annual career events.
 Ensure that disadvantaged families are able to continue to access after school clubs, enrichment activities, school trips and residential trips.
-To overcome children's limited or loss of school readiness (focus, concentration, Pupils experience a variety of activities to support mental health and well-being. stamina for learning) due to COVID impacting upon routines.
+Pupils experience a variety of activities to support mental health and well-being.
 Targeted pupils offered small group, personalised English and Maths support.
-Targeted pupils offered therapeutic mentoring, CBT or play therapy sessions.
+Targeted pupils offered therapeutic mentoring, CBT or